ClickCease

 Millions of Recalled Vehicles

-The numbers also show that Mississippi, Texas, Louisiana, Alabama, New Mexico and Arkansas are the states where the highest percentage of vehicles have open recalls.
-As far as the most number of open recalls is concerned, California leads the pack with 6.3 million vehicles, Texas with 5.5 million, Florida with 3.2 million, Pennsylvania with 2.2 million and New York with 2.1 million.
+The numbers also show that Mississippi, Texas, Louisiana, Alabama, New Mexico and Arkansas have the highest percentage of vehicles with open recalls.
+As far as the most open recalls are concerned, California leads the pack with 6.3 million vehicles, followed by Texas with 5.5 million, Florida with 3.2 million, Pennsylvania with 2.2 million, and New York with 2.1 million.

 The Danger Posed by Unrepaired Vehicles

 When vehicles are not repaired for safety recalls, consumers are placed in harm’s way.
-The most tragic illustration of this fact has been seen in vehicles equipped with defective Takata airbags.
-We’ve seen in a number of older-model Honda vehicles that have been resold, the recall repairs were not done.
-People have died as a result of exploding Takata bags in vehicles where the repairs were not carried out.
+The most tragic illustration of this fact has been seen in cars equipped with defective Takata airbags.
+We’ve seen in many older-model Honda vehicles that have been resold that the recall repairs were not done.
+People have died as a result of exploding Takata bags in cars where the repairs were not carried out.

 Source: https://www.autoremarketing.com/trends/52-million-vehicles-open-recalls-us-roads-carfax-finds